calebmsword/javascript-notes/deep-clone.md

 It not possible to properly clone every JavaScript object.
 If your object has `WeakMap`s or `WeakSet`s, then it cannot be done.
 If your object has functions, it is often impossible.
 If your object has a property whose property descriptor includes accessors, then it may also be impossible.
 Cloning the entire prototype chain is also rarely possible.
 Most objects inherit from `Object.prototype` which includes native functions which are impossible to clone.

-However, if you are willing to allow a "cloned" object have a native JavaScript prototype as its prototype, then you can use `structuredClone`.
-But only if the object you wish to clone
+It is rare when cloning objects that we ever perform a true clone.
+Instead, we ignore the prototype chain and simply clone the top-level object in the chain. `structuredClone` can be used for this purpose, but only if the object you wish to clone
  - does not have symbol properties or values
  - does not have non-default property descriptors
  - is not sealed or frozen, and no nested values are sealed or frozen